openlibraryenvironment/gokb-import/src/groovy/de/hbznrw/ygor/iet/readme.md

 ## Bridges

-Instantiation and controlling of connectors, adapters and processors.
+Instantiation and controlling of connectors and processors.

 ## Connectors

 Defines and handles request url (endpoint depending) and query.
 Initiated the request and returns the result.

-## Adapters

 Handles parsing of the response (format depending) and returns the matching result.